 Edward Gaming: Group Prediction – 2nd

 The defending champions haven’t exactly gotten off to the best start at Worlds this year.
 A rather lacklustre performance against T1 saw them go 0-1 but EDG are World Champions for a reason and the LPL 3rd seed showed exactly why they are a team to be feared when they came up against Fnatic.
 Viper showed exactly why he’s the best AD Carry in the world, combining with JieJie to get four early kills on Upset and Hylissang, helping EDG get an early game advantage that Fnatic just never managed to recover from.
 This managed to completely neutralise Upset’s Kallista which relies so heavily on early power.
-Knowing Fnatic play so heavily towards its botlane, EDG managed to not only recognise this but exploited the reliance on Upset turning the matchup in their favour, and dictating the outcome of the match from the outset.
+Knowing Fnatic continuously play so heavily towards its botlane, EDG managed to not only recognise this but exploited the reliance on Upset turning the matchup in their favour, and dictating the outcome of the match from the outset.
 A performance befitting of the current World Champions has thrown Group A entirely up in the air with T1, Fnatic and EDG all on 2-1, but you have to believe that even if it does go to a tiebreak, EDG’s ability to just outplay teams will carry them into the knockouts.

 Fnatic: Group Prediction – 3rd

-An opening game win against Cloud 9 was nothing less than expected from the LEC ‘super team’, but the following victory over T1 and the manner in which it happened came as a surprise to even the most optimistic Fnatic fan.
+An opening game win against Cloud 9 was nothing less than expected from the LEC ‘super team’, but the following victory over T1 and how it happened came as a surprise to even the most optimistic Fnatic fan.
 Upset’s dominance in the botlane is nothing new but the recent form of both Razork and Humanoid has propelled Fnatic forwards, topping their group in play-ins and securing nothing short of a stomp against T1.
 However, when their botlane was put to the test against Viper and Meiko of EDG, they were neutralised before they could even get into the game.
 If Fnatic are to qualify for knockouts, they must find a way to counteract EDG’s botlane.
 With the three qualification hopefuls (sorry Cloud 9) all tied on 2-1, it’s entirely possible the LEC 3rd seed could be faced with a BO5 tie-breaker with the defending world champions, and Fnatic will have to pull out all the stops and play like never before if they’re to overcome that hurdle.

 Cloud 9: Group Prediction – 4th

 After being crowned champions of the LCS, North America had high hopes for Cloud 9 going into Worlds this year.
 With the tournament being on home soil and thousands of fans turning up to the Hulu Theatre in Madison Square Garden, expectations were high from the NA fans.
 However, given they had been placed in the same group as T1, EDG and Fnatic, Cloud 9 needed to be at their absolute best to even stand a chance at qualifying from this group and the first three games have already all but ruled out that possibility.
-Losses to all three of their opponents in convincing fashion have definitely put a dampener on the NA fans’ Worlds experience.
+Losses to all three of their opponents in convincing fashion have certainly put a dampener on the NA fans’ Worlds experience.
 Outdrafted outplayed and outclassed at every turn, it’s a good job there are three airports in New York City because it’s all but certain they’re going to be getting a plane back to California by the time the group stage is over.

 Group B seems to be going mostly as expected in so far as the LPL and LCK representatives competing in banger games that we’re used to seeing from those regions at Worlds and EU is better than NA.
 JDG and DWG are in dominant form, with the former getting the edge on the LCK 3rd seed in the first round-robin while G2 have only managed to beat EG who sit bottom of the group on 0-3.
 While this group now seems a very open-and-shut prediction, it’s worth seeing what it would take for an upset to be caused in this group.